TalonExe/health-app/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+## Setting Up
+1. The first step is to download bun and install as package manager.
+The link for downloading are provided as such:https://bun.sh/docs/installation
+2. Cloning this repository by using https link

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!